muskanjain72/c-shell/README.md

 			- `-l`: list entries one-per-line
 			- Combined `-al` or multiple repeated flags are supported (order-insensitive).
 		- Argument handling mirrors `hop`: `~`, `.`, `..`, `-`, or a path `name`.
 If omitted, defaults to current directory.
-		- If more than one non-flag argument is passed, prints `reveal: Invalid Syntax!`.
-	-Prints `reveal: Invalid Syntax!` for invalid usage and `No such directory!` if path missing.
+		- If more than one non-flag argument is passed, prints `reveal: Invalid Syntax!` and `No such directory!` if path missing.

 - log :
     - Syntax: `log (purge | execute <index>)?`